Dalton, Georgia: Air

 Dalton Municipal Airport, a general aviation airport, lacking scheduled commercial flights, is southeast of the city.
-International airports are in Chattanooga to the north and Atlanta to the south.
+Commercial airports are in Chattanooga to the north and Atlanta to the south.

 Rail

-The Southern Railway had two Cincinnati to Florida named trains, Ponce de Leon (Cincinnati to Florida via Lexington, Chattanooga and Atlanta) and Royal Palm (Cincinnati to Florida via Lexington, Chattanooga and Atlanta) that made stops in the town into the 1960s.
+The Southern Railway had two Cincinnati-to-Florida named trains, Ponce de Leon (Cincinnati to Florida via Lexington, Chattanooga and Atlanta) and Royal Palm (Cincinnati to Florida via Lexington, Chattanooga and Atlanta) that made stops in the town into the 1960s.
 The Louisville and Nashville Railroad's Dixie Flagler (Chicago and St. Louis to Florida), Dixie Flyer (Chicago and St. Louis to Florida) and Georgian (Chicago and St. Louis to Atlanta) also made stops in Dalton.
 The last train was an unnamed L&N Evansville, Indiana - Atlanta, Georgia remnant of the Georgian, ending service on April 30, 1971.

 Roads

 Interstate 75 runs a short distance west of the city.
 The modern U.S. Route 41 and U.S. Route 76 circumvent Dalton, but historically they ran through the city.
 Georgia State Route 52 runs through the city's downtown.